KarelZe/edu/maschinelles-lernen/01_self_test.md

 * _Explain what network pruning is._
   * Network pruning refers the process of systematically removing parameters from a neural network to limit the computational demand and maintain accuracy.
 * _Explain how early stopping works with Neural Nets._
-  * With early stopping one doesn't train a neural network until the training error is most most minimal, but rather uses the improvement of the validation error to decide when to stop training.
+  * With early stopping one doesn't train a neural network until the training error is most minimal, but rather uses the improvement of the validation error to decide when to stop training.
 The parameters are used, when the validation error has not improved for some time. \(see Goodfellow p.
 143\)
 * Ist stochastic gradient descent with batch size 1 the same as mini-batch gradient descent with batch size 1?

 ## CNNs